-- Day Ferries: Large boats with restaurants, coffee shops and are rarely more than 2 hours. - Night Ferries: We sleep in Private rooms of 4 people with each person in their own bed, they are very comfortable and have restaurants, bars, and in some cases pools. - Bus or coach transports: In Santorini we use large bus transports no longer than 2 hours.
-We use them for day tours and travel days.
+- Day Ferries: Large boats with restaurants, coffee shops and are rarely more than 2 hours. - Night Ferries: We sleep in Private rooms of 4 people with each person in their own bed, they are very comfortable and have restaurants, bars, and in some cases pools. - Bus or coach transports: In Santorini and Crete we use large bus transports no longer than 2 hours.
+We use them for day tours and travel days. - Vans: We use vans in Rhodes for a road trip day around the island, comfortable and capable for beach hopping.